Maternal and Child Health

-Types of Degrees Maternal & Child Health Majors Are Getting
+Types of Degrees Maternal and Child Health Majors Are Getting

-The following table lists how many maternal and child health graduations there were in 2020-2021 for each degree level.
+The following table lists how many maternal and child health graduations there were for each degree level during the last year for which data was available.

-What Maternal & Child Health Majors Need to Know
+What Maternal and Child Health Majors Need to Know

 People with careers related to maternal and child health were asked what knowledge areas, skills, and abilities were important for their jobs.
 They weighted these areas on a scale of 1 to 5 with 5 being the highest.